 Maine criminal background checks include both adult and juvenile information from “state law enforcement agencies, prosecutors, courts, and correctional facilities.”
 They offer two types of reports, a name-based search or fingerprint-based search.
 Fingerprint results are returned through the mail.
 For name-based searches, requestors can use the online website.
 Reports are comprehensive including pending cases less than a year old.
 However, name-based searches are less accurate, and the state highly recommends a fingerprint-based search for a pinpoint match.

 ME is not a point of contact for gun dealers in the state.
 They have no laws requiring a background check before selling firearms in the state.
-Therefore all gun dealers must contact the FBI and use NICS to obtain a background check to comply with federal laws.
+Therefore all gun dealers must contact the FBI and use NICS to obtain a background report to comply with federal laws.
 Private sales are not regulated and do not need a background check either.
 Only 84,011 background checks have been performed in Maine for 2018.
 Of those, 33,267 were for handguns, 35,492 were for long guns, and 6,850 was for permits.

 On average 93,360 gun checks annually are being conducted through NICS in California.

 The state allows employers, agencies, government entities, and the general public to access background reports pretty freely.
 Accordingly, they do not have laws protecting applicants or dictating how an employer can use a background check during the hiring process.

 Although ME has no formal laws regarding how employers can use a background check during the hiring process, the Human Rights Commission issued a “Pre-Employment Inquiry Guide,” to help steer employers clear of any race discrimination issues when asking about arrests and convictions.
 Employers are still subject to the federal laws of The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 to protect applicants from discrimination and protect the accuracy of information.